nats0/natalieso_old/applyUp.md

             <p id="stats">21 - 80<br>applications</p>
         </div>
         <div id="hide" class="mycol">
-            <p>is how many an individual should submit to have highest probabiliy of receiving a job offer.</p>
+            <p>is how many an individual should submit to have the highest probabiliy of receiving a job offer.</p>
         </div>
     </div>
     <div class="myrow">